-Washington Post
+Perspective | These key federal jobs are long vacant.
+Federal workers are hurt because of it.

 These vacancies occur within the context of the Republican push for smaller government and their repeated efforts to undermine employees and their unions, notably through Trump’s 2018 executive orders that restricted the ability of federal labor organizations to represent employees.

-The context is the “deliberate targeting of federal employees, which the Republicans in Congress and Trump in particular have done consistently in their years in power,” said Rep. Gerald Connolly, the Virginia Democrat who chairs the House government operations subcommittee that oversees the federal workforce.
+“When you starve agencies of confirmed officials who are authorized to make official decisions, you, in effect, make it harder for federal employees to exercise their right to due process,” said Rep. Gerald Connolly, the Virginia Democrat who chairs the House government operations subcommittee that oversees the federal workforce.
+“It’s corrosive to our system of government.”

-Another GOP frame “is ideological,” Connolly added, “which is the whole idea that the federal government is bad, reliance on the federal government is bad, working for the federal government is bad and anything we can do that starves the beast… serves the purpose of discrediting government and lessening its credibility with the public.”
+Another GOP argument “is ideological,” Connolly added, “which is the whole idea that the federal government is bad, reliance on the federal government is bad, working for the federal government is bad and anything we can do that starves the beast… serves the purpose of discrediting government and lessening its credibility with the public.”

-Sen. Ron Johnson (Wis.), the Republican chairman of the Senate Homeland Security and Governmental Affairs Committee, had no comment.
+Sen. Ron Johnson (Wis.), the Republican chairman of the Senate Homeland Security and Governmental Affairs Committee, declined comment.

 After Trump’s long delays in sending nominations to the Senate, the committee approved his MSPB and FLRA candidates.
 Yet they remain stalled in the full GOP controlled Senate.
 The office of Sen. Mitch McConnell (Ky.), the Republican leader who controls the chamber’s agenda, did not reply to a request for comment.

-“When you starve agencies of confirmed officials who are authorized to make official decisions, you, in effect, make it harder for federal employees to exercise their right to due process,” Connolly complained “It’s corrosive to our system of government.”

 During the 63 months since July 2015, the government’s personnel director’s office has been filled for only 11 months, split between two Trump appointees who didn’t last long.
 The Senate did not vote on the OPM nominee of former president Barack Obama, a Democrat, who left office in January 2017.